NLnetLabs/routinator/doc/manual/source/output-formats.rst

             rsync://rpki.ripe.net/repository/DEFAULT/73/fe2d72-c2dd-46c1-9429-e66369649411/1/49sMtcwyAuAW2lVDSQBGhOHd9og.roa,AS196615,93.175.147.0/24,24,2021-05-03 14:51:30,2022-07-01 00:00:00

     json
+          The list is placed into a JSON object with up to four members:

+            - *roas* contains the validated route origin authorisations,
+            - *routerKeys* contains the validated :ref:`advanced-features:bgpsec` router keys,
+            - *aspas* contains the validated :ref:`advanced-features:aspa`
+              payload, and
+            - *metadata* contains some information about the validation run itself.

+          Of the first three, only those members are present that have not been disabled or excluded.

-          The output is in JSON format.
-The list is placed into a member named *roas* which contains an array of objects with four elements
+          The *roas* member contains an array of objects with four elements
           each:

             - *asn* lists the Autonomous System Number of the network authorised to originate a prefix,